prakharsrivastava25/component-library/README.md

-# DV component library
+# Component Library

-Step 1: open a command prompt from your DV-WEB-COMP libarary and run
+Step 1: open a command prompt from your component-library and run
-        command: npm run packagr
+        command: 'npm run packagr'

-        Above command would create a DIST folder in the same directory.
+        Above command would create a dist folder in the same directory.

-Step 2: from inside DIST folder open a command prompt and run command          NPM PACK.
+Step 2: from inside dist folder open a command prompt and run command: 'npm pack'

         This will generate a node module of your currnt project in the form of a TGZ file.